Roy L. Dennis: Schooling

-Certain details about his early schooling are unclear, due to inconsistent statements given by Rusty.
+Some details about his early schooling are unclear, due to inconsistent statements given by Rusty.
 In 1985, she appeared on local San Francisco interview program People are Talking, and told the hosts she lied about Dennis's age to enroll him in school at age four-and-a-half.
 When the school found out about his real age, they told Rusty that he could not stay enrolled, but offered a "special school he [could] go to" instead, which she accepted.
 She went on to say that Dennis spent "a couple of years" at that school "learning the things that they teach handicapped people" before she began trying to enroll him in public school, by which time he was seven years old.
-However, that year, People Magazine reported that he began school when he was six years old, and in 1986, the Chicago Tribune reported that Rusty had "raised hell" at the idea of Dennis being placed in a "separate school for the handicapped".
+However that year, People Magazine reported that he began school when he was six years old, and in 1986, the Chicago Tribune reported that Rusty had "raised hell" at the idea of Dennis being placed in a "separate school for the handicapped".

 When Rusty attempted to enroll Dennis in school, she was met with significant pushback due to concerns he might be intellectually disabled, but she alleges the school staff were actually bothered by his appearance and concerned with what the other children's parents might think.
-She was successful at campaigning on his behalf and enrolled him in public school, where he was initially academically behind his classmates, but quickly caught up and graduated from Sandburg Junior High as an honor student.
+She was successful at campaigning on his behalf and enrolled him in public school, where he was initially academically behind his classmates, but quickly caught up and graduated from Sandburg Junior High as an honors student.

 Death

 By September 1978, his health had deteriorated such that he used a wheelchair for the final weeks of his life.
 On October 3, the family ate out at a restaurant and it was clear to everyone how weak he had become.
-That evening, he had a headache, and Rusty, just as she always had, instructed him to go to his room and "make himself well."
+That evening, he had a headache, and just as she always had, Rusty instructed him to go to his room and "make himself well".
 Dennis died the next morning, October 4.
 Rusty said she heard him stirring around 6 am, but he was dead when she went to check on him at 10 am.
 His body was donated to UCLA's genetics research center and cremated afterward.
 His official cause of death was sudden arrhythmic death syndrome, a condition of unknown origin that may have been related to CDD.